charlestsai1729/AAML_test/_build/html/_sources/labs/lab_5.md

 Since the the buffer size of systolic array is limited, you might need **tiling** for the matrix multiplication.
 If you are not familiar with it, you can refer to this article:
 [How to tile matrix multiplication](https://alvinwan.com/how-to-tile-matrix-multiplication/)

+Here’s a simple example for you.
+Here, T represents the size of each tile, which you may want to set based on the buffer size.
+In addition to the outer loops, some inner loops may be required to manage the sending and receiving logic.
 ```cpp
 constexpr int T; // tile size